neuralprobe/my-digital-garden/_notes/HP) Pipelining Basics.md

 	- The initiation or repeat interval : The number of cycles that must elapse between issuing two operations of a given type ![[Pasted image 20230108174517.png]]
 	- Pipeline latency = (The depth of the execution pipeline) - 1
 	- A pipeline that supports multiple outstanding FP operations ![[Pasted image 20230108180240.png]]
-		- FP multiplier/adder $\rightarrow$ Fully pipelined
+		- FP multiplier / adder $\rightarrow$ Fully pipelined
 		- FP divider $\rightarrow$ Not pipelined, requires 24 cycles to complete

 ### Hazards and Forwarding in Longer Latency Pipelines